 Art and Design

 Nora Eccles Harrison Museum of Art, "Avard T. Fairbanks: Distinguished American Sculptor, Scholar and Teacher" (1997).
 Exhibit Catalogues.
-Book 3.
+3.